RBC debit card

 • Transaction limits.
 You could have trouble making large purchases depending on your RBC debit card limits.

 • No access to credit.
-Both RBC debit cards only allow you to access money that’s already in your account, which means you can’t use them to make purchases on credit.
+Both types of RBC debit cards only let you access money that’s already in your account.
+This means you can’t use them to make purchases on credit, and you can’t use your debit card to improve your credit score.

 What should I know before I apply?